Asian stocks mostly higher after Trump tariff extension

-BEIJING (AP) — Most Asian stock markets rose Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on Chinese imports following weekend talks on a battle over Beijing’s technology ambitions.
+BEIJING (AP) — Most Asian stock markets rose Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on imports from China following talks on a dispute over Beijing’s technology ambitions.

+The Shanghai Composite Index gained 4.0 percent to 2,916.53, its highest level in six months, after Trump said weekend negotiations in Washington made “substantial progress.”

 Most Read Business Stories